Kantar Group: Kantar Profiles

+In 2019, Kantar brought its global panels and sample offer together into a new respondent network, Kantar Profiles Network.
+In 2023 as a part of its Health assets sale to M3 Global Research, Kantar also sold Kantar Profiles –Health division.

+Former Brands

 Kantar IMRB

 Kantar IMRB (formerly "IMRB International" and "Indian Market Research Bureau") is a multi-country market research, survey and business consultancy firm established in 1970 that offers a range of syndicated data and customized research services.
 With over 1200 employees, IMRB is one of the largest providers of market research in India in an industry estimated to be worth a minimum of $187 million.
 As the oldest extant market research company in India, IMRB has been responsible for establishing the first and only household panel, the first television audience measurement system and the first radio panel in the country.
 IMRB International's specialized areas are consumer markets, industrial marketing, business-to-business marketing, social marketing and rural marketing.

 Kantar Millward Brown

-Kantar Millward Brown was founded in Warwick, England in 1973 and acquired by WPP Group in 1990.
+Millward Brown was founded in Leamington Spa, England in 1973 and acquired by WPP Group in 1990.
 In 2004, WPP backed Millward Brown acquired strategic marketing research and consulting firm, MaPS - Marketing and Planning Systems based at Boston In 2015, the experts from MaPS were moved to Millward Brown Analytics.
 Kantar Millward Brown, now part of Kantar's Insights Division, is a global research agency specialising in advertising, marketing communications, media and brand equity research.
 Kantar Millward Brown works across a range of industries and categories, and has a number of specialist practices.